Political positions of Joe Biden: Partial Birth Abortion

-In 2003, Biden voted for the Partial-Birth Abortion Ban Act of 2003.
-In 2007, he opposed the United States Supreme Court ruling in the case of Gonzales v.
-Carhart which upheld the Partial-Birth Abortion Ban Act of 2003.
-He defended his opposition, saying he opposed the court's reasoning for the ruling, not the decision itself.
+Despite voting for the Partial-Birth Abortion Ban Act of 2003, he opposed the 2007 United States Supreme Court ruling in Gonzales v.
+Carhart which upheld the act.
+He later clarified that he agreed with the decision but not the court's reasoning.

 Busing and affirmative action

 In the mid-1970s, Biden was one of the Senate's leading opponents of race-integration busing.
 His Delaware constituents strongly opposed it, and such opposition nationwide later led his party to mostly abandon school integration policies.

 In his first Senate campaign, Biden expressed support for busing to remedy de jure segregation, as in the South, but opposed its use to remedy de facto segregation arising from racial patterns of neighborhood residency, as in Delaware; he opposed a proposed constitutional amendment banning busing entirely.
 In May 1974, Biden voted to table a proposal containing anti-busing and anti-desegregation clauses but later voted for a modified version containing a qualification that it was not intended to weaken the judiciary's power to enforce the 5th Amendment and 14th Amendment.

-Later, Biden was heckled when he told a meeting of Delaware parents that his position on busing was evolving, emphasizing that busing in Delaware was in his opinion beyond court restrictions.
-This, along with the prospect of a busing plan in Wilmington, led Biden to align himself with anti-busing senators.
+Later, Biden was heckled at a meeting of Delaware anti-busing parents over his opposing vote on a Senate bill that would have created criteria for busing mandates that restricted their use to only certain situations, such as to remedy de jure and not de facto segregation, and "that would have permitted jurisdictions facing [busing] to return to court and possibly have their busing mandate vacated" if the mandate didn't meet those criteria.
+Biden believed it would be better for the courts, instead of a law, to define such criteria for busing mandates.
+Despite this, the prospect of a busing plan in Wilmington, along with his opposition to busing requirements outside of de jure segregated areas, led Biden to align himself with anti-busing senators.
 In 1975, he supported a proposal that would have prevented the Department of Health, Education, and Welfare from cutting federal funds to districts that refused to integrate; he said busing was a "bankrupt idea [violating] the cardinal rule of common sense" and that his opposition would make it easier for other liberals to follow suit.
 At the same time he supported initiatives on housing, job opportunities, and voting rights.

-In 1977 Biden then voted against integration stating he didn't want his children going to school in a "racial jungle".

-Biden supported a measure forbidding the use of federal funds for transporting students beyond the school closest to them.
-In 1977, he co-sponsored an amendment closing loopholes in that measure, which President Jimmy Carter signed into law in 1978.
+In 1977, Biden co-sponsored an amendment to a spending bill that closed loopholes in a measure forbidding the use of federal funds for transporting students beyond the school closest to them.
+Around that time, he made the remark that if busing integration was done too disorderly and without forethought, his children might grow up in a "racial jungle with tensions having built so high that it is going to explode at some point".
+The measure was passed along with the bill, which President Jimmy Carter signed into law in 1978.

 Biden has supported affirmative action policies.